matthw/matthw.github.io/content/posts/2022/flare-on-9-writeups/index.md

 ```

-we see that the input must be at least 35 characters
+We see that the input must not be longer than 35 chrs (actually it must be 35 chrs).

 ```
 C:\Users\me\Desktop>darn_mice.exe aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa